vsch/flexmark-java/README.md

 ### Requirements

-* Java 7 or above
+* Java 7 or above, Java 9+ compatible
 * Android compatibility to be added
 * The project is on Maven: `com.vladsch.flexmark`
 * The core has no dependencies; for extensions, see below